monkeynator7/monkeynator7/README.md

 </div>
 ---
 <h3>Hello there!:wave:</h3>
-My name is Monica Carvajal | Full Stack Python Developer Jr.
+My name is Monica Carvajal | Full Stack Developer Jr.
+- 🔭 I’m currently working on Buydepa as a Junior Back-End Developer.

 :hammer_and_wrench: Languages and Tools:
 <div align="center">